17 Winter Survival Hacks to Get You Through the Season

 - Gently wipe your shoes, and watch the salt residue disappear.

 Keep the spray bottle near your shoe collection, so you can clean off your shoes as the season goes.
-This is the easiest way to melt ice (and it doesn’t involve salt)!

 Get Out the Leaf Blower

 Don’t put your leaf blower away for the season, put it to your advantage!
 Leaf blowers work great for removing light, fluffy snow.
-Check out these 12 brilliant uses for your leaf blower.

 Carbon Monoxide Season

 You’ve got a house full of guests, so the oven and stove are working overtime, the water heater is struggling to keep up with demand, the fireplace is burning and the furnace is fighting the cold.
 It’s the perfect setting for carbon monoxide buildup.
 So if you don’t already have a UL-listed carbon monoxide detector, put it at the top of your shopping list.
-Get more information about carbon monoxide detectors and smoke alarms and keep your family and friends safe all year.

 See Out of Your Windshield Better!